Best things to do in Sligo Ireland 2024/2025

 How to get to Sligo

-From Dublin the drive, if you rent a car takes around 3 hours and the Iarnrod Eireann InterCity rail system serves the North-West town of Sligo 10 times a day from Dublin’s Connolly Station, the journey of just under three hours.
+From Dublin airport the drive, if you rent a car, takes around 3 hours and the Iarnrod Eireann InterCity rail system serves the North-West town of Sligo 10 times a day from Dublin’s Connolly Station, the journey of just under three hours.
 You can also catch Bus Eireann directly from Dublin Airport.

 You can fly into the west coast of Ireland via Shannon Airport or the Ireland West Airport Knock in County Mayo has flight routes operating from Europe, especially the UK.